monaverse/mona-wallet-unity/README.md

                     topic: "Level 1",
                     sdkSecret: "YOUR_SDK_SECRET"); // Optional
       ```
+      For security reasons, do not store the `SDK Secret` in serialized fields as it is less secure and can be compromised.

 **IMPORTANT: Please do **not** use the `API Secret` in Unity or any other client, as it is intended for server-to-server communication only.**

 ### Leaderboard APIs